ImagineCemeteries/ImagineCemeteries/240326_Manual/240917_c1_cliffnotes.md

 # Feel better _right now_
 Earlier I mentioned that one of our goals is to make you feel better.
 Why?
-First of all, we just want you to feel better.
+Well first of all, we just want you to feel better.
 You're one of us and we've been there.
 You don't only deserve to feel better, you _have_ to feel better to help us unfuck this.
 We _need_ your help.
 Cleaning up this mess is punishment enough as it is.

 Second of all, we're really not trying to take anyone's pain away.
 Sometimes when you feel bad you just need to feel it somehow, and it can be offensive to run into a bunch of people telling you "just don't feel bad."
 But hear us out, we think the dark cloud is responsible for _making_ you feel bad; moreso than you would on your own.
 A few of the symptoms of being surrounded by the dark cloud are irritability, angst, dispair and in many cases spiritual violence.